Skip to navigation Skip to content

 Check if the potential penalty period has been self-served + Read more ...

 Job seekers have fully self-served a potential penalty period if the end date of the potential penalty period is before the claim start date.
-This will depend on:
+This will depend on the job seeker compliance system the job seeker is managed under.

 The potential penalty period will be fully self-served for a job seeker who is managed: